cradlepoint/sdk-samples/README.md

 ## *** IMPORTANT - PLEASE READ ***

 This is version 2.0 of the NCOS SDK and applications.
 The SDK has been simplified from the previous SDK to decrease the learning curve to allow more focus on application development.
 The NCOS application infrastructure and packaging is unchanged.
 That is, an 'tar.gz' application package built with the previous SDK can still be installed into the router using SDK version 2.0.
-However, the coding of an application version 1.0 may need to be re-factored in order for continued development with SDK version 2.0.
-Please see document SDK\_version\_1.0\_app_refactor.html in this directory for details.

 ## Documents